-Nine Mon Septem Year l Ended Decemb per 31,

-2020 2019 2019 2018 2017

-Monthly active players 406,894 239,512 277,005 207,349 144,872
+Nine Mon Septen ths Ended ıber 30, Year Ended Decemb oer 31, 2020 2019 2019 2018 2017 Monthly active players 406,894 239,512 277,005 207,349 144,872

 Non-IFRS Information

 This prospectus includes EBIT, EBITDA and Adjusted EBITDA, which are financial measures not presented in accordance with IFRS that we use to supplement our results presented in accordance with IFRS.
 We define "EBIT" as net loss, plus income taxes, and interest and finance-related expenses.
 We define "EBITDA" as EBIT, plus depreciation and amortization.
 We define Adjusted EBITDA as EBITDA, plus share-based compensation and the Company's share of NPI's depreciation and amortization.